Clinamenic/Open-Mutualism-Guild/content/exeunt/Undercapital Redux.md

 author: Exeunt
 date: 2025-04-05
 ---
+*Sous le monde réel, il existe un monde idéal, qui se montre resplendissant à l’œil de ceux que des méditations graves ont accoutumés à voir dans les choses plus que les choses.*
+- **Victor Hugo**

+***Undualing** is a means of preparing ground.*
+- **Austin Wade Smith**

 # Undercapital Redux
 ## Economic Design 'Underneath the World'

-“Sous le monde réel, il existe un monde idéal, qui se montre resplendissant à l’œil de ceux que des méditations graves ont accoutumés à voir dans les choses plus que les choses.”
-- **Victor Hugo**

-"**Undualing** is a means of preparing ground."
-- **Austin Wade Smith**

 ### Protocol Undergrounds and the Force of the Virtual
 Our project at OPRG began (and remains) an investigation into a structural analogy between open protocols of the web and the open cultural and technical protocols that drive and sustain underground cultures.
 That research is fundamentally mechanistic: despite its journeying into provocatively illegible corridors [1] - s&m dungeons, underground free parties, LSD - it was never intended to be a mysterian project.
 On the contrary, just as our friends in web3 have demystified money as a sacred category and brought it down to the plane of technical tweaking and practical revision, the protocol undergrounds are characterized by non-mysterian, empirical engagement with forces that often rule institutions from a hidden seat.